totoroot/curlcard/README.md

 ## Too many side projects

-I had the idea of coding a web form that generates downloadable curlcards like this one, with the personal information entered by the user and a colour palette pciked by the user, but I am unsure if I will ever get around to doing so.
+I had the idea of coding a web form that generates downloadable curlcards like this one, with the personal information entered by the user and a colour palette picked by the user, but I am unsure if I will ever get around to doing so.

 ## Usage

 In the meantime you can fork this repository and use it as a starting point to create your own digital business card!

 Just make the curlcard accessible by uploading it as static asset.
-Since I'm using [HUGO static site generator](https://gohugo.io) for most of my webpages, all that is needed to be done, is copying the curlcard to the `static` subdirectory.
+Since I'm using [HUGO static site generator](https://gohugo.io) for most of my webpages, all that was needed to be done, was copying the curlcard to the `static` subdirectory.